Skip to Main Content

 What do the cast of Outnumbered look like now?

-New Outnumbered Christmas special photos: surprise! the kids are all grown up
+New Outnumbered Christmas special photos revealed and, surprise surprise, the kids are all grown up

 Outnumbered Christmas special pays tribute to Grandad David Ryall